Monday, July 28, 2014

 - Magazine Manager

-: Production workflow automation software
+: Ad Sales and Digital Production software

 The Magazine Manager® is the only web-based software integrating your entire publishing workflow from: CRM, Ad/Order Entry, Production, and invoicing to Online Pagination and Digital &Tablet Edition creation.
 It’s the industry’s first and most mature web-based platform.
 Ideal for companies with multiple offices, offsite employees, and companies wanting to reduce their IT infrastructure costs.
 Used by over 10,000 magazines, newspapers, websites and events worldwide.
 For every fifteen licenses of The Magazine Manager®, you can expect to save an average of 43,000 CAD annually.